 Looking for a book we don’t have?
 Search the catalog of the Roanoke Valley Libraries.
 They have books, e-books, audiobooks, and more.
 If you do not have a library card, please fill out an application and give it to your librarian.

 The public library is promoting the 1000 Books Before Kindergarten program and we encourage parents of preschoolers and PreK students to sign up.
 One book a day for 2.75 years seems like a lot, but think of the benefits!

-Check out the 2019-2020 lists for the Virginia Readers’ Choice award program has been extended to Sept.
+Voting for the 2019-2020 Virginia Readers’ Choice award program has been extended to Sept.
 30, 2020.
 Please turn in your reading logs by Friday, Sept.
 25. Remember that you must read at least four books on your respective list to be able to vote.
 Students in 3rd through 5th should read books on the Elementary List, while students in 6th and 7th should read books on the Middle School List.

 Summer (Autumn, Winter, Spring) Reading Lists

 The following are lists of books for those seeking entertainment and enrichment at each stage of their reading lives.
 The first six also function as “Summer Reading Lists” for students enrolled in grades Pre-K through 7.
 Rising 6th and 7th grade students are, in addition, directed to complete the assignments they will find on the Summer Reading Lists page.

 Books for Beginning and Early Readers (Pre-K – Grade 3)

 Books for Upper Elementary Readers (Grades 3 – 6)